 During the construction phase of this project, temporary increases in particulate matter (PM) and MSAT emissions may occur from construction activities.
-The primary construction-related emissions of PM are fugitive dust from site preparation, and the primary construction-related emissions of MSAT are diesel PM from diesel powered construction equipment and vehicles.
+The primary construction-related emissions of PM are fugitive dust from site preparation, and the primary construction-related emissions of MSAT are diesel particulate matter from diesel powered construction equipment and vehicles.
+The potential impacts of PM emissions will be minimized by using fugitive dust control measures contained in standard specifications, as appropriate.
+Considering the temporary and transient nature of construction-related emissions, as well as the mitigation actions to be utilized including compliance with applicable regulatory requirements, it is not anticipated that emissions from construction of this project will have a significant impact on air quality in the area.
 Refer to Section 5.12 of this EA and the IH 35W Frontage Roads Air Quality Assessment Technical Report for a detailed discussion of fugitive dust and air pollutants.